Help Improve the World Around You

 - Complete a Specialty Scholarship Interview by February 1.
 Stevenson University Service Scholars applications will also be considered for the Founders’ Scholarship when interviewing.
 There is no separate application for Founders’.
 Students selected for the Stevenson University Service Scholars will also receive the $2,000 Founders’ Scholarship in addition to the $2,000 Service Scholarship for a total of $4,000 in scholarship funding on top of any previously awarded SU Merit-Based Scholarship.
 Students not selected for the Stevenson University Service Scholars may be awarded a Founders’ Scholarship of $2,000 on its own.

-Complete the Scholarship Application
+Complete the Service Scholars Application